DanalEstes/MonitorHomeISP/README.md

 * TP-Link USB to Ethernet Adapter (TL-UE300) [Amazon](https://www.amazon.com/gp/product/B00YUU3KC6)
 * TP-Link USB Wifi Adapter for PC AC600Mbps Wireless Network Adapter (this may change) [Amazon](https://www.amazon.com/gp/product/B07P5PRK7J)
 * TP-Link AC1300 - USB 3.0 Mini WiFi Adapter [Amazon](https://www.amazon.com/gp/product/B07P6N2TZH) - I haven't received one of these yet, and they appear to have gone out of stock.
 So this may or may not be an alternative.

+## Software
+* Raspbian image (current from raspberrypi.org)  Get the "with desktop", the middle one.
+* Other software detailed in installation checklist.

+## Installation
+Follow the steps in ...